ananyastack/fish-morphometry-r/README.md

 [![DOI](https://zenodo.org/badge/1284938931.svg)](https://doi.org/10.5281/zenodo.22644978)

+> ⚠️ **Notice:** Zenodo is currently experiencing an outage.
+The files under the Zenodo DOI link contain errors.
+Please use the corrected files directly in the repository or check the GitHub page for the updated version until Zenodo is back online.
+>
 # Fish Morphometric Analysis using R

 This repository contains data, scripts, and documentation for my graduation thesis on the comparative morphometric and physiological analysis of two commercially important carps, *Labeo rohita* and *Catla catla*, sampled across market sites in West Bengal, India, featuring GIS-assisted mapping of sampling locations.